 For the statement "the communications subsystem is servicing the most important message at all times" to be true, the subsystem must be able to know the values of importance for each of the messages in the system at each point in time.
 Since time is continuous, the importance function must be evaluated infinitely often so that at the instant when a message's importance value supercedes the current most important message, that message may be preempted and the new most important message may be served.
 In reality, this is impractical.

 The degree to which a communications subsystem can adhere to the above statement is called granularity.
 As the granularity becomes more gross, the communications subsystem can ensure the most important message is being serviced at almost every point in time.

 Thus, the importance abstraction provides a method for considering a system which has the basic principle that it is always trying to do the most important activity according to what contributes most toward the system goal.
 Unfortunately, the characteristics of the pure importance abstraction are impractical; no server can preempt messages instantaneously without loss of work, nor can an importance function be evaluated infinitely often at no cost for computation.
 The importance abstraction is the right place to start, however, as long as relaxing the assumptions mentioned provides a close approximation to the pure scheme.
 For example, the importance functions may be evaluated periodically so that during the period no changes occur in the ordering of messages.
 This period should be chosen so that the calculated importance values could be updated faster than the actual importance can change substantially.
 This period may be no smaller than a bit-time and still be meaningful, since a bit is an atomic entity within computers.
-Another scheme is to define decision points based on the observation that there are certain times in a message's lifetime when it is possible to reorder the messages, so that a new, most important message may take the place of the message that used to be the most important.
+Another scheme is to define decision points based on the observation that there are certain times in a message's lifetime when it is possible to reorder the messages, so that a new most important message may take the place of the message that used to be the most important.
 These decision points include at least message entrance into the communications subsystem, transmission onto the medium, servicing within gateways, and exiting the communications subsystem.

-4. Applying a Discrimination Policy to a Communications Subsystem
+4. Applying a Discrimination Policy to a Communications Subsystem of traffic as well, from real-time to background communications.

-The goal of this research is to find a scheme that will provide a discrimination policy that is flexible and potent.
-It needs to be flexible enough to apply to all types of networks, from coast-to-coast wide area networks to tightly closed control networks.
-It must apply to all types of traffic as well, from real-time to background communications.
 It must be consistent at every installation, yet make no assumptions about the environment in which the network resides.
 In order to suggest a reasonable scheme to be used within a communications subsystem, we must first observe what most classic transport protocols cannot do with respect to the abstract notion of importance.
 We can then observe what the transport protocol can and should do.
 We also recognize a set of open questions and discuss their implications.